AntonioVitoMastromarino/EmpirBayes/README.md

 # EmpirBayes

 This class attempts to apply quasi-Newton method to a maximum likelihood problem where the likelihood is a weighted mixture.
+See also [http://www.jstor.org/stable/43908598]

 >## The model: empirbayes.cluster
 >